Whether you’re a budding local restaurant or a luxury dining destination, you’re going to deal with your share of negative online reviews.

 You’ve probably encountered a customer who exaggerated or lied outright about a situation.
 Sometimes they do it because they’re looking to take advantage of you; sometimes it’s a genuine disagreement with your staff member about how an event transpired.
 In the controlled chaos of dining service, many versions of the truth are possible.

-If a negative review seems a bit off, do some investigation.
+If a bad review seems a bit off, do some investigation.

-If you believe the customer isn’t telling the truth, that doesn’t mean you should reply in a defensive way.
+If you believe the customer isn’t telling the truth, that doesn’t mean you should respond in a defensive way.
 Remember, the audience is all those potential guests who weren’t there.